tperry2x-uk/OpenXTalk-Community-DPE/docs/development/testing.md

 To help debug compiler tests, set the LCC_VERBOSE environment variable to 1 before running the compiler test.
 This will cause the compiler testrunner to emit diagnostic information, including the full output of the compile command which is being run.

-### LiveCode Script Parser Tests
+### Script Parser Tests

-The syntax for LiveCode Script parser tests is the same as that of the LCB compiler frontent tests above.
+The syntax for Script parser tests is the same as that of the LCB compiler frontent tests above.
 LCS parser test files all have the extension '.parsertest'.

 Expected errors are referred to by their name in the parse errors enumeration.
 For example the following tests the variable shadowing parse error "local: name shadows another variable or constant":

 	%TEST ShadowVariable